seveneves/xita-innovationday-1/application/README.markdown

 # _Xita Innovation day application_

 ## Application
-The application is based on the 'Xebia-Stack" consisting of:
+The application is a simple webshop that is based on the 'Xebia-Stack" consisting of:
 - Akka
 - Spray
 - AngularJS